 - Session-aware routing for multi-step AI workflows

-Significant Limitations:
+Significant limitations:

 - Self-managed infrastructure overhead demands ongoing operational resources

-- Limited observability without additional monitoring tooling
+- Limited centralized governance without additional policy, identity, and observability tooling

-1. MintMCP Gateway: The best enterprise-grade alternative
+1. MintMCP gateway: Enterprise-grade alternative

-Key MintMCP Advantages:
+Key MintMCP advantages:

 - Complete audit trails tracking every tool call, access request, and configuration change

-Enterprise Security and Compliance
+Enterprise security and compliance

 - Enterprise SSO enforcement with OIDC and SAML support